ericelliott/rtype/README.md

 signatureName(param1: String, param2: 'value1' | 'value2' | 'value3') => -1 | 0 | 1
 ```

-### Typed Arrays
+### Tuples

-Arrays with typed contents can be represented like this:
+The type of arrays' elements can also be specified:

 ```js
 // an array that contains exactly 2 elements